Where We Work: Partnerships for Primates

 Borneo Peat Swamp Forest

-Merger of lowland rainforest and peat swamp create some of the most speciose habitat in the world, including extremely high tree diversity and size.
-Endangered Bornean orangutans are the highest-profile species, but peat swamp forests are a critical habitat for the endangered endemic and highly unique Proboscis monkey.
+Merger of lowland rainforest and peat swamp create some of the most speciose habitats in the world, including extremely high tree diversity and size, indeed one-in-ten plant species identified in peatlands are found nowhere else on Earth.
+Endangered Bornean orangutans are the highest-profile species, but peat swamp forests are critical habitat for the endangered endemic and highly unique Proboscis monkey.
 Palm oil-driven deforestation is the greatest ongoing threat to the region.

 Upper Albertine Rift Triangle

 The Albertine Rift montane forests is a tropical moist broadleaf forest in the heart of east-central Africa.
 The upper triangle covers the mountains of the northern Albertine Rift, and is home to distinct Afromontane forests with high biodiversity.
-Featuring Critically Endangered Mountain and Eastern Lowland gorillas as well as chimpanzees and the highest primate diversity in Africa.
-The region boasts high levels of endemism, especially birds and amphibians.
+Encompassing the Virunga National Park (Africa’s oldest!), the Upper Albertine Rift Triangle is home to the highest primate diversity in Africa.
+The region boasts high levels of endemism, especially birds and amphibians, although despite this, it remains largely unstudied and undocumented.
 The ongoing decades of civil unrest, corruption, and mining are the greatest threats.
+Our Travel with GLOBIO program has strong ties to this region and supports a variety of ethical ape treks to support local conservation efforts.

 Regional Program Partner: TBA